"A strategy for Storytelling."

 Storytelling is different from Teaching a story.
-We just describe and explain the characters, situations, and events of the story in the teaching a story.
+We just describe and explain the characters, situations, and events of the story in the teaching story.
 Whereas we use storytelling as a strategy for learning as an input for learners.
-And it enables them, through experience, learn/acquire the language naturally.
+And it enables them, through experience, to learn/acquire the language naturally.

 Stories keep children engaged and let them feel that they are also participating in the process of storytelling.
-If storytelling is made into an interesting experience and fun-filled activity where the listeners also participate in telling, guessing and manipulating.
+If storytelling is made into an interesting experience and fun-filled activity where the listeners also participate in telling, guessing, and manipulating.

 Story:

 "One day a rabbit was swinging in the forest.
 Suddenly a bear came there and pushed the rabbit from the swing. the rabbit complained to the rats, crying for help.
 The bear started enjoying the swing.
-The rats climbed on to the tree and bit the ropes of the swing.
+The rats climbed onto the tree and bit the ropes of the swing.
 The bear fell to the ground, and the rabbit laughed aloud."

 Task 1:

-- What was happing in the picture?
+• What was happening in the picture?

-- How was the rabbit?
+• How was the rabbit?

-- What was the rabbit doing?
+• What was the rabbit doing?

-- What might be the conversation?
+• What might be the conversation?

-- Was the rabbit complaining or arguing with the rats?
+• Was the rabbit complaining or arguing with the rats?

 After this interaction my students finally said, the rabbit was complaining and seeking help.
-Then I asked what was the help or compliant?
+Then I asked what was the help or complaint?
 They gave different answers.
 Then I placed another story card to guess the help or complaint.

 Task 2: